Lai-YT/webcam-applications/Lai-YT/README.md

   -t, --time      reminds when it's time to take a break -p, --posture   sound plays when the user has bad posture
 ```

-## main

-It's the visualized version that shows the detection result and warnings. \
-Using a friendly *Graphical User Interface* instead of Command Line Interface.

 ## Topics